At the Drive-In: 2015–2018: Second reunion and in•ter a•li•a

 In October 2015, At the Drive-In agreed on doing another reunion, and an appearance at Rock On The Range festival in the following May was scheduled.
 In January 2016, trailed by a 15-second video of seemingly new music, the band detailed plans for a world tour and new album later in the year.
 After initial rehearsals, Jim Ward was removed from the reunited band, and was replaced by his former Sparta bandmate Keeley Davis.

-Looking back on Ward's departure, in 2017 Bixler-Zavala stated that Ward was not ready for a new album and tour: "His head wasn't there.
+In 2017, Bixler-Zavala stated that Ward was not ready for a new album and tour: "His head wasn't there.
 His head wasn't trustworthy.
-Because of the way Omar and I exploded [with Mars Volta], I completely understood that.
+Because of the way Omar and I exploded [with the Mars Volta], I completely understood that.
 You know, you either let it go and keep going forward, or the train goes on without you.
 We have to honor what is happening now, which is age and the want to do it.
 I love him.
 He's a beautiful human being.
 A beautiful artist.
 I just wish he would remember that he's an amazing guitar player.
 I don't know if he does."
+Reflecting upon his departure years later, Ward later stated: "Even if all five of us talked about it, I’m not sure we’d understand what happened.
+What I do know is that I wasn’t in a good place mentally, but that doesn’t mean I couldn’t have done my job.
+But I think getting kicked out, as painful as it was, was probably a blessing in disguise.
+A lot of things have happened since that have been beneficial.
+It’s why I don’t hold any bad feelings.
+I still don’t speak to Omar and Cedric but if either of them called me and said they needed a kidney, I’d be on the first plane.
+I have a connection and a love for them that is beyond any drama."

 The band canceled part of their North American tour after Bixler-Zavala began to have issues with his voice.
 On December 8, the band released their first new song in 16 years, "Governed by Contagions", through Rise Records.
 A new album, in•ter a•li•a, was released on May 5, 2017, preceded by another single, "Incurably Innocent".
 The Diamanté EP was released on November 24 as part of Record Store Day; it had a limited vinyl release of 4000 copies.
-In August 2017, the reunited band performed at Rock en Seine in Paris, France and in May 2018, the band headlined the Neon Desert Music Festival.
+In August 2017, the reunited band performed at Rock en Seine in Paris, and in May 2018, the band headlined the Neon Desert Music Festival.